Description-Based Text Similarity: Introduction

-In all these cases, the user is not interested in a definition or a single answer, but for sentences whose content is a specific instantiation of their query (for example, ``The studies have shown that a subpopulation of primates chronically consume intoxicating amounts of alcohol'' for the ``substance abuse in animals'' query).
+In all these cases, the agent is not interested in a definition or a single answer, but in sentences whose content is a specific instantiation of their query (for example, ``The studies have shown that a sub-population of primates chronically consume intoxicating amounts of alcohol'' for the ``substance abuse in animals'' query).
+In other words, we are interested in a higher-order similarity reflecting the ``instance-of'' property.

-Such retrieval cannot be easily achieved through keyword based retrieval, because the retrieved text is more specific than the description, causing very low lexical overlap.
-It is also not easily achievable by current ``dense retrieval'' systems that rely on vector similarity: generic sentence similarity methods \cite{reimers2019sentence, gao2021simcse} tend to retrieve texts that are similar to the description, rather than instantiations of it (e.g., a query like ``\textit{an architect designing a building}'' should return a sentence like ``\textit{The original building was designed by architect, William T. Proudfoot}'' and not ``\textit{The architect participates in developing the requirements the client wants in the building.}'', although the latter is more similar under conventional sentence similarity models).
-Similarly, systems that are trained to retrieve passages that contain answers to questions (trained, for example, on SQuAD \cite{rajpurkar2016squad,rajpurkar2018know}), beyond being focused on questions rather than assertions, are also focused on specifics rather than abstract situations (questions are of the form ``\textit{when did Columbus discover America}'' and not ``\textit{a discovery on a new land by an explorer}'').
+Such retrieval cannot be easily achieved through keyword-based retrieval, because the retrieved text is more specific than the description, causing very low lexical overlap.
+It is also not easily achievable by current ``dense retrieval'' systems that rely on vector similarity: generic sentence similarity methods \citep{reimers2019sentence, gao2021simcse} tend to retrieve texts that are similar to the description, rather than instantiations of it (e.g., a query like ``\textit{an architect designing a building}'' should return a sentence like ``\textit{The Fallingwater, a remarkable architectural masterpiece located in rural southwestern Pennsylvania, was designed by Frank Lloyd Wright''}'' and not ``\textit{The architect participates in developing the requirements the client wants in the building.}'', although the latter is more similar under conventional sentence similarity models).
+Similarly, systems that are trained to retrieve passages that contain answers to questions (trained, for example, on SQuAD \citep{rajpurkar2016squad,rajpurkar2018know}), beyond being focused on questions rather than assertions, are also focused on specifics rather than abstract situations (questions are of the form ``\textit{when did Columbus discover America}'' and not ``\textit{a discovery on a new land by an explorer}'').
 Models trained on large data from search query logs may be more diverse, but are generally not available outside of a few large technology companies.
+We do not find an existing soltuion that fits our goal (\cref{sec:background}).